 With further training you could work in a specific area of midwifery such as ultrasound or neonatal, or working with teenage mums.

 You might find work abroad.
 This is easier if you are also a registered nurse as some countries do not accept the direct midwifery qualification.

 The Scottish Government runs the One Year Job Guarantee (OYJG) Scheme for newly qualified nurses and midwives to help improve their chances of finding work as well as developing their skills.
 The positions are one-year fixed term contracts at 22.5 hours a week, set at grade 5 on the NHS Agenda for Change pay scale.
 For further details contact NHS Education for Scotland.

-The Royal College of Midwifery has an excellent resource on their website, Want to be a Midwife?, which includes videos on people working in the profession.
+The Royal College of Midwifery has an excellent resource on their website, How to Become a Midwife, which includes videos on people working in the profession.